 It’s like we’re completely engulfed in an atmosphere of tranquility.
 We soon discovered we have been terribly chained to the agonizing sense of possessing objects and material stuff.
 Even just by keeping cardboard boxes away from our house, our happiness is easily assured.
 We have learned that we have been obsessed by pure greed.

-What kind kemerdekaan (freedom) can I claim if my heart is incessantly attached to owning a lot of stuff for personal satisfaction only?
+What kind of kemerdekaan (freedom) can I claim if my heart is incessantly attached to owning a lot of stuff for mere personal satisfaction?
 Then I’m still too far away from ‘merdeka‘.
 Merdeka means possessing things we really need and releasing stuff we are no longer in need of.
 From our contact with the scavenger, I have come to believe that less stuff will lead to more freedom; more peace as we stick only to what really matters.

 Free of envy

-I said that merdeka means less stuff.
-It is true especially in relevance to what we actually need.
+When I said that merdeka means less stuff, it is true especially in relevance to what we actually need.
 We need to buy and possess something because we do require it to make our life better and easier.
 So to say, it’s not necessary we have something just because other people also have it.
 We don’t need to emulate one’s life simply because his/her life looks happier and much more comfortable.

 Merdeka once again is the absence of envy when we actually have something far better for ourselves.
 All we have to do is to learn and struggle for what we believe in.
 Our dreams should not be similar to our friends’, just like we have different perceptions of what freedom means in our life.
 We have our own life and we live it the way we want it to be.